Oomnitza/oomnitza-connector/README.md

 ### Windows Environment
 ActiveState has an excellent Python package for Windows.
 It can be downloaded from http://www.activestate.com/activepython/downloads.
-Once this has been downloaded and installed, the remaining setup steps can be performed using PowerShell as an administrator.
-So, open PowerShell and do the following:
+Y ou will need to install Python 2.7.X Once this has been downloaded and installed, the remaining setup steps can be performed using PowerShell as an administrator.
+So, open PowerShell and do the following (feel free to replace c:\oomnitza-connector with the directory of choice):

     > cd c:\
     > mkdir oomnitza-connector